usaidpeerzada/auth-ez/README.md

 ## Overview

-#### auth-ez is a package designed to handle authentication-related functionality within a Node.js application using Express.
+ auth-ez is a package designed to handle authentication-related functionality (token based) within a Node.js application using Express.
 It provides routes and methods for user authentication, registration, password reset, and email verification.
 This document outlines the structure, methods, and usage of the package.

 ## Prerequisites